 It’s all just rumors and speculation right now, but could it be possible that Animal Kingdom may be looking to open a World of Color style fountain show in the near future?
 The proximity of the animal habitats around the park have prevented them from ever thinking of trying any kind of big fireworks show at night, but a World of Color show with water, lights, lasers and projections would fit in well and finally give the park a reason to stay open after dark.
 (Please Note: I said a World of Color STYLE show, and not a direct copy of World of Color)

 (8/19/13) A reader sent in an interesting picture taken somewhere at Animal Kingdom showing off some pink buoys in the water, and a floating platform in the background, covered with a tarp to try and make it blend in and cover whatever is underneath.
 While they only sent in one picture, they tell me that more platforms and buoys have since been added.
 Looks like the park may be testing something out… anyone know more?

-2014 - New Festival of the Lion King Show - Under Construction - (12/2/13) Today we get another look over the construction walls at Animal Kingdom at the new Festival of the Lion King Theater, thanks to OrlandoParksNews.com.
+2014 - New Festival of the Lion King Show - Under Construction - (1/7/14) A new construction update showing off the new Festival of the Lion King theater and surrounding area can be found at OrlandoParksNews.

 e got proof of the plan to move The Festival of the Lion King show to Africa, in the form of improvement blueprints Disney submitted ahead of construction.
 As you can see in the new image, not only with the pathway in front of Dawa lead into a new African expansion area that will include a new copy of the Lion King show venue (layered over the plans) but will also involve the construction of a new pathway to the South, ending at the Cast Member bridge for now, but this pathway will eventually connect into the backside of the Avatar land as well, allowing for better traffic flow in and out of Avatar than it would have now with the existing one path in and out.